PlatformAwareProgramming/CloudClusters.jl/README.md

 ```

 Using __@cluster__ does not instantiate the cluster yet.
 It creates a _cluster contract_ and returns a handle for it.
-The _contract handle_ is stored in the _my_first_cluster_contract_ variable, through which the user can create one or more clusters later.
+For instance, in the example, the _contract handle_ is stored in the _my_first_cluster_contract_ variable, through which the user can create one or more clusters later.

 > [!NOTE]
 > In _CloudClusters.jl_, a handle is a symbol comprising 15 randomly calculated lower- and upper-case alphabetic characters (e.g.,```:FXqElAnSeTEpQAm``` ).
 Since they are symbols, they are printable and may be used directly to refer to a cluster contract.